cacophony-wj/LeS/README.md

 **Screen Archery** by adding _Poser Mods_ is not supported.
 Download the _Cupid_ modlist for this purpose.

 For _Gear_ it's as simple as adding it under _Added Mods_ and above _LEAVE HERE AT THE END_ in the left pane and the very bottom in the right pane.
 If your mod comes with _BodySlides_ (it should say so in the description) you will have to select them from the _Groups..._ menu and run them as per the instructions in the _Bodies_ section.
 If your gear mod does something crazy like add a huge museum of displays or put in chests for you to find you might have some issues.
-Otherwise, just use _AddItemMenu_ (in your inventory by default) to search for the item by name and put it in your inventory. _AddItem_ is the ultimate cheat so don't use it if you want to play the "game" part of the game.
-I leave it in because this list is mostly sexy people and I want players to look good exactly the way they want.
-If the temptation is too great just drop it before you talk to the Mara Statue.
+Otherwise, just use _AddItemMenu_ (in your inventory by default) to search for the item by name and put it in your inventory. _AddItemMenu_ is the ultimate cheat so don't use it if you want to play the "game" part of the game.

 For _Follower Mods_ add them and enable them under _Added Mods_ and above _LEAVE HERE AT THE END_ in the left pane and just above _DynDOLOD_ in the right pane.
 If they have a lot of custom actions you will have to craft an _NFF Ignore Token_ and equip it on them after you recruit them.
 Be sure _not_ to "Import" *any* followers into the _Framework_ or everything will break.
 Also, do not recruit *any* followers that do not have a default "Follow me" option (or something similar).
 If you are unsure about your follower, read its description page and all compatibility notes for any problems with "Nether Follower Framework."
 If any are mentioned, you will probably need an Ignore Token.
 If your follower mod contains any quests to go along with them they may conflict with stuff or even cause buggy dark faces on main characters.
-No way to know for sure without being a modder.
+No way to know for sure without familiarity with Skyrim's modding tools.

-Finally, I **_MIGHT_** support the addition of a handful of _Lover's Lab_ mods depending on what they are and how much time I have to troubleshoot. _DO NOT ASK ANYONE ELSE BUT ME **(cacophony#0001)** TO TROUBLESHOOT LOVER'S LAB MODS THAT YOU ADD TO MY LIST._
+Finally, I **_MIGHT_** support the addition of a handful of additional mods depending on what they are and how much time I have to troubleshoot. _DO NOT ASK ANYONE ELSE BUT ME **(cacophony#0001)** TO TROUBLESHOOT MODS THAT YOU ADD TO THIS LIST._

 I will say from the beginning that many of the more popular ones, such as mods that constantly scan for stuff like periods, pregnancies, breast milk, etc. often cause problems in the end if not configured extremely carefully and run on a minimal build.
-I lack the capacity and the patience, but I recommend you download the newly-released _Dungeons & Deviousness_ from the UI.
+I lack the capacity and the patience to do so because I become so personally invested in it.
+If you desire such mods, I recommend you download _Dungeons & Deviousness_ from the UI.
 It has all kinds of nifty stuff that is the hallmark of _Lover's Lab,_ like _SexLab Survival_, _Sanguine's Debauchery_, _Estrus Chaurus_, and much more. _ForgottenGlory_ has been around the block himself, he created _"Living Skyrim"_.
-By all means, please play that list if you want such mods.
+By all means, please give that list a shot!

 All that said, if you can't figure out a mod on your own that I did not mention above, I may help you work it in on a case-by-case basis depending on how busy I am.
 It is expected that you have familiarity with Mod Organizer 2, xEdit, Nemesis, and basic knowledge of what an override patch is before you try to do anything beyond basic outfit or follower additions.
 If you don't know this stuff don't ask or come prepared for some homework.

-Finally _do not ask about non-Lover's lab mods_ except really simple things like makeup, hair, outfits, or voice tracks.
-I do not have the time to write custom patches for these.
-And just to make it clear, _DO NOT ASK ANYONE ELSE BUT ME **(cacophony#0001)** TO TROUBLESHOOT YOUR ADDITIONS._ Rule 11 fully applies to everyone else but me.
-If you don't remember it, go to [#welcome] and read all the rules again for real this time.
+Just to make it absolutely clear, _DO NOT ASK ANYONE ELSE BUT ME **(cacophony#0001)** TO TROUBLESHOOT YOUR ADDITIONS._ Rule 11 fully applies to everyone else but me.
+If you don't remember it, go to [#welcome] on Wabbajack's Discord server.

 # Specific Mod Details